rguske/gitops-vms/README.md

+# OpenShift Virtualization meets GitOps

-Example on how to deploy VMs in OpenShift Virtualization using a GitOps approach.
+This repo provides examples on how to deploy VMs in OpenShift Virtualization using a GitOps approach.

 The following YAML defines the Argo CD Application: